Jtrnb/EyesOfValor/Player Guide/Downtime Actions.md

 | Are = 3                    | Undercooked, the food loses half of its effect |
 | Are > 3                    | Cooked, the food acts as normal                |
 | Are > 5                    | Perfection, the food gains double its effect   |
+### Increase a beasts loyalty:
+- Increasing a beasts loyalty is a great way to make a standing companion that will aid you and your party on all their [[Playing the Game#Hunts:|Hunts]].
+- To increase a beasts loyalty you will have to make Beast Handling checks paired with any specifications the beast may have.
+The GM will provide most of the information on how you may increase the loyalty with a beast.